 Phan Thi Thu Ha MD, DrPH – Director

-Dr. Phan has been working in the field of infectious disease epidemiology, HIV/AIDS research for a decade.
-In the last 6 years, she has been focusing on tuberculosis (TB) clinical research.
-She has conducted quality assurance evaluation of a Rifapentine–containing regimen for intensive phase treatment of pulmonary tuberculosis, including all study site visits to monitor and provide quality control.
-This is part of CDC funded Multi-Center Clinical Trial on Tuberculosis treatment (Tuberculosis Trial Consortium) in Vietnam.
-She has also been working in partnership with the University of California at San-Francisco since October 2011.
-Her key responsibilities are to manage and coordinate a series of TBTC clinical trials and research and also all other TB related UCSF studies conducted in Hanoi in collaboration with the Vietnam National TB Program.
+Dr. Phan has been working in the field of infectious disease epidemiology, HIV/AIDS research for over a decade, with a focus on tuberculosis (TB) clinical research for the last 12 years.
+As part of a CDC funded Multi-Center Clinical Trial on Tuberculosis treatment (Tuberculosis Trial Consortium) in Vietnam, she has conducted quality assurance evaluation of a Rifapentine–containing regimen for intensive phase treatment of pulmonary tuberculosis, including all study site visits to monitor and provide quality control.
+Since October 2011, she has also been working in partnership with the University of California at San-Francisco, managing and coordinating a series of TBTC clinical trials and research, EndTBQ – Phase 3 clinical trial for Pulmonary TB with Rif resistant and Fluoroquinolone resistant, DRAMATIC – Phase 2 clinical trial for Pulmonary TB with Rif resistance and Fluoroquinolone susceptible.
+She also manages all other TB related UCSF studies conducted in Hanoi in collaboration with the Vietnam National TB Program.
 She is working very closely with the National Reference Laboratory at the National Lung Hospital and other Microbiology laboratories for TB in Hanoi.

 Dr Phan has considerable experience conducting program evaluation studies in Vietnam.
 She was Co-PI on a USAID funded Vietnam Save the Children evaluation study of street youth HIV prevention in Hai Phong and Ho Chi Minh City.
-She also conducted a program evaluation (qualitative approach) of PEPFAR and PACT partners in response to sexual reproductive health needs of people living with HIV.
+She also conducted a program evaluation, using a qualitative approach, of PEPFAR and PACT partners in response to sexual reproductive health needs of people living with HIV.

 MD – Hanoi Medical University – 1992